HelpDesk

 In the past chapter examples, this would be the projects Default HelpDesk, INFO – general, IT – general, SUPPORT – general, i.e not restricted to a particular domain of the sender.

-- Click the "Add to HelpDesk" option on a Project overview page of the selected project.
+- Click the "Add to HelpDesk" option on a Project Dashboard of the selected project.

 - Select the mailbox for which the project will be default